Santosh8533/Verilog/README.md

 # Verilog
-Verilog_examples_intro_to_advanced
+Welcome to Verilog_examples_intro_to_advanced

 If you are just practicing verilog, use Icarus Verilog Simulator 1)Download URL: http://bleyer.org/icarus/
 2)Run .exe and install it.

 //Command line execution of verilog (Icarus Verilog Simulator)
-//Copy the iverilog.exe into your desired folder and used that path to simulate your verilog files
+//Don't forget to add path variable

 Method:1
 (....path):\iverilog -o (any_name) (filename.v)